Highlights from Italy

 • Enjoying the peace and scenery in the small mountain village of San Bartolomeo Val Cavargna

-Things I did while in Italy
+Places I visited while in Italy

 During the summer of 2023, I spent 3 months traveling around Europe.
 During that time, I spent 6 weeks traveling from Sicily to northern Italy, with stops in Catania, Rome, Pisa, Florence, Bologna, Milan, San Bartolomeo val Cavargna, and Domodossola.